Sahil5273/Sample_ML_Training/README.md

 # Sample_ML_Training
-# Task : Computational Statistics and Machine Learning
+# Task: Computational Statistics and Machine Learning

 ## Project Description
 This project applies standard computational statistics and a Machine Learning algorithm to analyze a dataset.
 The key steps include: